cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

 ## Other parameters which are used and set in the golos.publication smart contract
  There are other parameters in the `golos.publication` smart contract that can be set by calling `set_params`:
-  * `cashout_window` — time interval after which payment of a fee for a publication is possible.
+  * `cashout_window` — time interval after which payment of rewards for a publication is possible.
   * `max_vote_changes` — maximum possible number of user's re-votes (it shows how many times a user can change her/his vote for the same post).
   * `max_beneficiaries` — maximum possible number of beneficiaries.
   * `max_comment_depth` — maximum allowable nesting level of comments (it shows the allowed nesting level of child comments relative to parent one).